PetrMitsel/pid-allocator/README.md

 # pid-allocator
+Replicates the process manager of an operating system programmatically.
+A process manager is responsible for assigning unique process ids to each process that is running on an operating system.
+We replicate this by keeping track of the availability of a range of process ids using a bit-map, similar to Linux.
+When the bitmap is full no more process id’s can be assigned unless a process is terminated and a process id is released.
+This ensures that all running processes have a unique id.
 #	allocate_map():
 This method takes no parameters, and returns an integer 1 or -1 representing a success or failure.
 It is responsible for initializing the bitmap which tracks availability of various process ids.
 #	allocate_pid():